Top 5 Paso Robles Bike Rides - #1 Kiler Canyon Loop

 We recommend making a reservation at Kiler Ridge Olive Farm.
 This hidden gem is just outside of town and has some amazing views.

-Hit the road for wine at Ecluse Wines, Fratelli Perata or Hope Family Wines.
+Hit the road for wine at Ecluse Wines, Fratelli Perata. or Austin Hope Winery If you are on one of our Paso Robles Tour Co. bikes stop by the Sustainability Certified Shale Oak Winery(Closed Tuesday/Wednesday) for an exclusive wine tasting option.
 Feel free to eat lunch here if you brought it—and it’s allowed (some wineries don’t allow outside food).
 Alternatively, you could also eat lunch at your next stop.
 There are options to eat at a winery restaurant or picnic.

 After taking in some great views you find yourself alongside Highway 46 West (huge shoulder) cruising past several large wineries and rolling hills.

 Turn right on Oakdale Rd until you reach Willow Creek/Las Tablas Rd.
 This stretch of road has been recently paved, is shaded with large oak trees, and has minimal car traffic.
-The road will T into Peachy Canyon Rd—if you want lunch, you could easily detour to Opolo Winery, or bring your own picnic to Hammer Sky Winery or Brecon by going left.
+The road will T into Peachy Canyon Rd—if you want lunch, you could easily detour to Opolo Winery, or bring your own picnic to Rangeland Wines or Brecon by going left.
 Keep on your route by going right.
 Lots of wineries around here, and you will want to take a break!

 Start the best part of the loop.
 There is a small incline, but once you reach the top, you have miles of easy downhill back into town.
 Peachy Canyon Rd. has some amazing wineries we recommend—Villa Creek, Law, Six Mile Bridge, Bodega De Edgar Wines and Calcareous, to name a few.